nzsquirrell/vertcoin/README.md

  - 50 coins per block
  - Every block to retarget difficulty with Kimotos Gravity Well algorithm

+Vertcoin is also the first cryptocurrency to implement Stealth Addresses, a new technology for providing privacy on the public ledger.

 For more information, as well as an immediately useable, binary version of the Vertcoin client sofware, see http://www.vertcoin.org.